Hire me

 What is "Seyed"?

-If you’ve met an Iranian with a two-part name like “Seyed Pooyan,” you may have wondered: what does that first part mean?
-“Seyed” (or Seyyed) is not a name but a title.
-If it exists in the family line, Iran’s civil registry does not allow you to remove it.
-Today, more than 6 million Iranians carry the title 1.
+If you've met an Iranian with a two-part name like "Seyed Pooyan," you may have wondered: what does that first part mean?
+"Seyed" (or Seyyed) is not a name but a title; and if it exists in the family line, Iran's civil registry forces you to keep it.
+That's how today, more than 6 million Iranians carry the title 1.

-For women the pattern is different.
-Instead of “Seyed” at the beginning, the word “Sadat” is added at the end of the first name.
-So Maryam becomes Maryam Sadat in official documents.
+Okay, but you only see Seyed for men; for women the pattern is a bit different.
+Instead of "Seyed" at the beginning, the word "Sadat" is added at the end of the first name.
+So Maryam becomes Maryam Sadat.

 Iranian, not Arabic